ClaytonHughes/d-tut/source/debugging.rst

 ^^^^^^^^^^^^^^^^

-The easiest way to debug the code is insert print commands everywhere.
+The easiest way to debug the code is to insert print commands everywhere.
 From C this is called "printf debugging", although it is "writeln debugging" in D.